xlladdins/xll/docs/Excel4MacrosQ-S.md

     > SLIDE.EDIT returns the \#N/A error value.
 If the current selection
     > is not a valid slide, SLIDE.EDIT returns the \#VALUE error value.

->
+> &nbsp;

 **Related Function**

-SLIDE.PASTE   Pastes the contents of the Clipboard onto a slide
+SLIDE.PASTE&nbsp;&nbsp;&nbsp;Pastes the contents of the Clipboard onto a slide

 Return to [top](#Q)